Social KRA

 A young person using a leg press machine at Swan Active Midland

-As one of the fastest-growing local government areas in WA, the City caters for population growth in a way that acknowledges diverse needs.
-We prioritise our planning and services to support these emerging social needs, particularly in growth areas.
-We advocate to the State and Federal Government where there are gaps.
+As one of the fastest-growing local government areas in Western Australia (WA), the City plans for population growth while acknowledging diverse needs.
+The City prioritises planning and services to support emerging social needs, particularly in growth areas.
+The City advocates to the State and Federal Government where service gaps exist.

-We offer a range of programs that cater for diverse groups of people living in Swan.
+The City offers a range of programs for diverse groups of people living in Swan.

-Our many initiatives cater for seniors, young people, people living with disability, the LGBTIQA+SB community and more.
-This approach spans across our leisure, library and community services.
+These initiatives support seniors, young people, people with disability, the LGBTIQA+SB community and other community groups.
+This approach spans leisure, library and community services.

 Healthy and safe